muunkky/notecards/docs/Sharing-Short-Term-Behavior.md

 - [ ] Owner adds invitee by exact email (case differences tolerated if code lowercases input).
 - [ ] Collaborator appears in Share dialog without page reload.

-This document will be retired once the full invitation system ships.
+This document is retired; kept temporarily for historical context only.